neilramaswamy/nr-spark/docs/ss-manual-stateless.md

 - You generate a column based off an existing column
 - You generate a column based off a "standalone" function

-TODO, code example.
-Should use `selectExpr` and built-in Spark functions.
-Also
+TODO(wei), code example.
+Should probably use `selectExpr` and some built-in Spark function.
+Not sure the most commonly used built-in Spark function (though we probably should avoid `current_timestamp` just because processing-time/event-time is discussed only later).

 ## Selecting